ronaldvendelmans/citysdk-ld/index.md

 ## How to join?

 Would your city like to open up it's data and services to the Europe wide developer community by joining CitySDK?
-Get in touch with the owners of this endpoint <link> or project management of CitySDK at [www.citysdk.eu/contact](http://www.citysdk.eu/contact).
+Get in touch with the [owners](mailto:citysdk@waag.org) of this endpoint or the project management of CitySDK at [www.citysdk.eu/contact](http://www.citysdk.eu/contact).